js18user/easy-user-management/README.md

 - http://127.0.0.1:8000/redoc

 Return codes:
-200
-400
-422 very rare
+200 - successful completion of the request
+400 - there are errors in the request
+422 - Pydantic validate response (very rare)

 List and functions of the presented scripts:

 - main.py       the main program
 - requirements.txt no comments

-This publication shows how to work with two cryptocurrency exchanges:
-- Binance
-- Poloniex

-In the working version, work with 20 cryptocurrency exchanges is implemented